ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-anytrust.md

 sidebar_position: 2
 ---

-This section explains how to to initiate an <a data-quicklook-from="arbitrum-anytrust-chain">Anytrust Orbit chain</a> using [Arbitrum's Orbit SDK](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts").
+This section explains how to to initiate an <a data-quicklook-from="arbitrum-anytrust-chain">Anytrust Orbit chain</a> using [Arbitrum's Orbit SDK](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts).

-  - <small>For those who prefer an immediate hands-on coding experience, we recommend starting with the "set-valid-keyset" <a href="https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts">example</a> located in the Orbit SDK repository.
-This example code will walk you through the process of setting a keyset for your anytrust orbit chain.</small>
+###### For those who prefer an immediate hands-on coding experience, we recommend starting with the "set-valid-keyset" [example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts) located in the Orbit SDK repository.
+This example code will walk you through the process of setting a keyset for your anytrust orbit chain.

 ### About Anytrust Orbit